We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Blood pressure monitors are available for purchase in pharmacies and online.

 Many people with low blood pressure have no symptoms.
-People who are very fit may have low blood pressure and be in good health.
-In others, a chronic problem such as a hormone imbalance, or acute condition, such as anaphylaxis, can trigger hypotension.
+Those who are very fit with low blood pressure may have excellent health.

 Common symptoms include: